North Carolina's changing electorate creates new battleground areas, complicating urban blue, rural red divide

 As of Monday, President Trump was leading by just 75,385 votes.
 He claimed 49.96% of the ballots counted so far, compared to the 48.58% tallied for former Vice President Joe Biden, according to the unofficial results published on the North Carolina State Board of Elections website.
 Biden was declared the projected winner and president-elect Saturday by most outlets, including the Fox News Decision Desk.

-But Trump appeared to carry the state by a narrow margin not only due to support in rural communities -- but also because he won over melting pots like Gastonia and Ferrel Guillory, director of the Program on Public Life at the University of North Carolina at Chapel Hill told Fox News on Monday.
+But Trump appeared to carry the state by a narrow margin not only due to support in rural communities -- but also because he won over melting pots like Gastonia, Ferrel Guillory, director of the Program on Public Life at the University of North Carolina at Chapel Hill told Fox News on Monday.

 GOP NEWCOMER MADISON CAWTHORN WINS NORTH CAROLINA CONGRESSIONAL SEAT VACATED BY MARK MEADOWS